anick107/aiki-player/README.md

 ## Disclaimer

 This is a proof-of-concept version which is not even properly tested.
-The concept itself has a huge room for improvement, e.g.:
+There is a huge room for improvement e.g.:
- * search function
+ * smart search functions
  * url friendly navigation
  * comfy clip tagging interface (with autocomplete)
  * fully interactive examination programme
  * platform for the aikido clubs exam sheets
  * and so much more.

-Actually it looks like a nice small project for a hackathon, so if you're an aikidoka and a front-end ninja, I'd love to team up.
-Just [ping me](mailto:nick.asmolovsky@gmail.com).
+Actually, it looks like a nice small project for a hackathon, so if you're an aikidoka and a front-end ninja, I'd love to team up.
+Just [ping me](mailto:nick.asmolovsky@gmail.com), I'm in Berlin.

 [Repo of the player](https://github.com/anick107/aiki-player)